 - Sofitel Budapest Chain Bridge Hotel – fabulous hotel (the comfiest bed EVER) and they had a huge arrange of gluten free friendly options for breakfast, plus gluten free bread available.

-- The 100% gluten free Drop Restaurant – must try this next time as they have gluten free EVERYTHING.
+- The 100% gluten free Drop Restaurant – they have gluten free EVERYTHING.
 Gluten free burgers, gluten free pasta, gluten free cake, gluten free brunch, hallelujah!

 - Oh wait…there’s ANOTHER 100% gluten free spot GluteNo (see what they did there) – highlights include gluten free paninis and gluten free cake